medic/cht-docs/content/en/core/overview/transitions.md

 ---
-title: "Transitions API"
+title: "Sentinel Transitions"
-linkTitle: "Transitions"
+linkTitle: "Sentinel Transitions"
 weight: 4
 description: >
   Overview of Transitions, JavaScript code that runs server-side when database documents change
 relatedContent: >
-  core/overview/transitions
+  apps/reference/app-settings/transitions
 ---

 A transition is javascript code that runs when a document is changed.
 A